astrana-project/astrana-docs/source/developer/index.rst

 Short intro, lorem Ipsum is simply dummy text of the printing and typesetting industry.

-.. note:: If you'd like to assist with providing support to the community please see the `Providing Community Support Guide </support>`_
+..
+NOTE:: If you'd like to assist with providing support to the community please see the `Providing Community Support Guide </support>`_

 Preflight checks
 ----------------